morrownr/8812au/README.md

 ### Linux Driver for the RealTek RTL8812AU Chipset.

 - Driver Version: 5.9.3.2 (Realtek)
-- Plus updates and testing from the Linux community
+- Plus updates from the Linux community

 ### Supported Features: